elasticio/jdbc-component/README.md

 ![image](https://user-images.githubusercontent.com/40201204/43644579-f593d1c8-9737-11e8-9b97-ee9e575a19f7.png)
 As an input metadata you will get a Primary Key field to provide the data inside as a clause value.

+### Execute stored procedure
+This action calls stored procedure from selected `DB Schema` and `Stored procedure` name
+#### Input fields description
+- **DB Schema** - schema that contains procedure to call.
+Must be selected from dropdown list before `Stored procedure` name
+- **Stored procedure** - name of procedure to call, can be selected from dropdown list

+Metadata generates automatically using `IN` & `IN OUT` procedure parameters for input, and `OUT` & `IN OUT` procedure parameters for output.

 ### Create or update record action (Deprecated)
 This action exists in JDBC component only for backward compatibility. [**Upsert row by primary key**](#upsert-row-by-primary-key-action) Action is recommended to use.